ThomasAlbin/gistyc/README.md

   build:

-    # Execute the pipeline only on changes on the main branche
+    # Execute the pipeline only on changes on the main branch
     if: github.ref == 'refs/heads/main'

     runs-on: ubuntu-latest